 The Lawful EvilRules Lawyer is a particularly annoying kind of player who believes that because he can find a rule about some action in one of the manuals, the Game Master is bound to allow him to take that action, even if it doesn't make sense, or would screw with what's going on.
 He's convinced that, with the power of the rules, he can outmaneuver the GM and get what he wants.
 He will attempt to employ every loophole, every odd circumstance, and every footnote he can.
-Expect the Rules Lawyer to have pored over most of the manuals, even those that players aren't supposed to read.
+Expect the Rules Lawyer to have poured over most of the manuals, even those that players aren't supposed to read.
 And most annoyingly, he seems to remember only the parts that support whatever he's doing at that moment, intentionally ignoring whatever doesn't support his own case.
 (And insists on Exact Words.)

 Usually, the first rule the Rules Lawyer conveniently "forgets" while making his arguments is Rule Zero: that the GM is always right.
 Squashing him with this early is the best bet; attempting to argue about rules with him only encourages his behavior.
 If invoked, he might dare to argue that Rule Zero is an unwritten rule, despite it being a foundation of good play.

 One of the basic tactics of Munchkins everywhere, and part of the reason some games in fact have a Metagame.
 They are among the few people who Read The Fine Print.
-See My Rule Fu Is Stronger than Yours for the argument that is going to happen with the GM at some point.
+See My Rule-Fu Is Stronger Than Yours for the argument that is going to happen with the GM at some point.
 If a rule in a book ever seems to be written rather verbosely, or explain things that seem like common sense, it's the writers trying to stop these guys.

 However, this trope does come in a positive variant referred to as the Lawful Good Rules Lawyer: they always stick to the rules, no matter how bad it might be for them personally.
 And they'll point out exactly the proper rules that state that, no, they didn't escape the deathtrap, they died.